UncleDreiAI/D3.js-Pie-Chart-Example/Readme.md

 ## Contributing

 Contributions are welcome!
-If you have any suggestions or improvements, please submit a pull request or issue.
+If you have any suggestions or improvements, please submit a pull request or submit a issue.

 ## License